-What is a freight claim?
-When goods go missing or arrive damaged, the basic contract for carriage – agreement to transport goods safely from Point A to Point B – is violated.
+What are freight claims?
+When goods go missing or arrive damaged, the basic contract for carriage—agreement to transport goods safely from Point A to Point B—is violated.
 Since the contract was broken, a shipper can file a claim to recover its lost revenue.

 Educating yourself on best practices surrounding freight claims can help reduce related headaches and limit potential complications.